cfsmp3/linux_framework_laptop/README.md

 ## Notes on running Linux on a framework laptop

 These are just jotted down notes.
 Still a work on progress as I'm taking the opportunity to test more stuff I never had time to play with.
-It it not yet my daily driver.

 Almost everything comes from the framework community forums.
 Just compiled it here for convenience.